CristianFloruta/CristianFloruta/README.md

 - 👋 Hi, I’m @CristianFloruta
       Test Engineer, Software Engineer, Data Analyst

-- 👀 I’m interested in \n:
+- 👀 I’m interested in:
-      - Writing and testing code in Python, Java \n;
+      - Writing and testing code in Python, Java;
-      - Evaluating and testing new software programs in Python and Java \n;
+      - Evaluating and testing new software programs in Python and Java;
       - Data analysis

 - 🌱 I’m currently learning: